ander428/JohnHopkins_COVID-19/data_cleaning.md

 **Here I wanted to treat the time series data as one feature rather than separate variabels.
 I explored several ways to approach this, but with a lack of user friendly solutions, I iteratively expanded each row.
 I was able to minimize the runtime through multiprocessing.**

-**The global table was filtered by the key countries of interest: U.S., Australia, Canada, China, and UK.
-I chose these countries as they have province specific data making them comparable at a detailed level.
-The U.S. cases were kept in a separate table at the county level for separate analysis, but were aggregated to the state level within the global table.**

 <p style='font-size: 15px'>U.S. By Counties</p>